The visual appearances of disordered optical metasurfaces: Impact of metasurface parameters on visual appearance

 A simple way to control structural correlations consists in imposing a minimum interparticle distance $a$ between particles, leading to an effective surface coverage (or ``packing'' fraction) $p=\rho \pi a^2 /4$, see Fig.~\ref{fig-struct-corr-Ag}a.
 The impact of structural correlations on the diffuse reflectance can be apprehended by analysing the structure factor $\mathcal{S}_\text{r}$ in Eq.~(\ref{eq:BRDF-dif}), obtained from the Fourier transform of the correlation function between pairs of particles.
 The structure factor essentially renormalises the scattering diagram by individual particles by taking far-field interference into account.
 Figure~\ref{fig-struct-corr-Ag}b shows the structure factors of two point patterns with different packing fractions $p$ as a function of the in-plane scattering wavevector $q_{\parallel} = |\mathbf{q}_{\parallel}|$ with $\mathbf{q}_{\parallel}=\mathbf{k}_{\text{i},\parallel}-\mathbf{k}_{\text{s},\parallel}$.
 Upon increasing $p$, $\mathcal{S}_\text{r}$ is substantially reduced around the specular direction ($q_{\parallel} \sim 0$) and significantly enhanced for $q_\parallel \sim 2\pi/a$.
-Structural correlation considerably impacts the radiation diagram of the diffuse light.
-It significantly suppresses scattering around the specular direction and sharply enhances it at higher angles, see Fig.~\ref{fig-struct-corr-Ag}c.
-This interesting property predicted from structure-factor arguments simply relying on the statistical position of the particles is fully validated by full-wave computational results obtained for a large (but finite) monolayer of spherical nanoparticles as evidenced in the Supplementary Figs. 7 and 8.
+Structural correlations considerably impact the radiation diagram of the diffuse light.
+It significantly suppresses scattering around the specular direction and, very importantly also for visual appearance, sharply enhances it at farther angles, see Fig.~\ref{fig-struct-corr-Ag}c.
+This interesting property predicted from structure-factor arguments simply relying on the statistical position of the particles is fully validated by full-wave computational results obtained for a large (but finite) monolayer of spherical nanoparticles as evidenced in the Supplementary Note 2.
 By analogy with the previous effect, the angular position and number of lobes are driven here by the ratio $a/\lambda$.